 - A. Employees hired the 1st through the 15th of the month will receive the sick leave accrual credit for that month.
 Employees hired on the 16th through the end of the month will not receive a sick leave accrual credit for that month. - B. Employees who separate from employment with the Employer between the 1st through the 15th of the month will not receive a sick leave accrual for that month.
-Employees who separate from employment with the Employer between the 16th through the end of the month will receive the sick leave accrual credit for that month. - C. Full-time and part-time employees in overtime-eligible positions who are not eligible to receive a sick leave accrual under the provisions of Sections 12.1 A
+Employees who separate from employment with the Employer between the 16th through the end of the month will receive the sick leave accrual credit for that month.

-- and/or 12.1 B above, will accrue sick leave at a ratio of one (1) hour of sick leave for every forty (40) hours worked. - D. Sick leave accruals for the calendar month will be credited and available for employee use on the last day of that calendar month.
+- C. Sick leave credit will not accrue for full-time employees during leave without pay which exceeds eighty (80) hours in any calendar month.
+Employees working less than a full-time schedule will not accrue sick leave during leave without pay that exceeds the amount that is the same proportional basis that their appointment bears to a full-time appointment. - D. Full-time and part-time employees in overtime-eligible positions who are not eligible to receive a sick leave accrual under the provisions of Sections 12.1 A, 12.1 B, and/or 12.1 C, will accrue sick leave at a ratio of one (1) hour of sick leave for every forty (40) hours worked. - E. Sick leave accruals for the calendar month will be credited and available for employee use on the last day of that calendar month.